Sector Entry Flow

 - You log in while sitting in a sector

-When you warp into a sector, the game checks these four layers in sequence:
+When you warp into a sector, the game checks these six steps in sequence:

 | Step | Trigger | What Happens |